Measures and their random reals: Transformations and measures on Cantor Space

 \subsection{Probability measures}

-A \emph{probability measure} on $\Cant$ is a \emph{countably additive, monotone function} $\mu: \Fam{F} \to [0,1]$, where $\Fam{F} \subseteq \mathcal{P}(\Cant)$ is $\sigma$-algebra and $\mu(\Cant) = 1$. $\mu$ is called a \emph{Borel probability measure} if $\Fam{F}$ is the Borel $\sigma$-algebra of $\Cant$.
-It is a basic result of measure theory that a probability measure is uniquely determined by the values it takes on an algebra $\Fam{A} \subseteq \Fam{F}$ that generates $\Fam{F}$.
-It is not hard to see that the Borel sets are generated by the algebra of \emph{clopen sets}, i.e.\ finite unions of basic open cylinders.
-Normalized, monotone, countably additive set functions on the algebra of clopen sets are induced by any function $\rho: \Str \to [0,1]$ satisfying
+A \emph{measure} on $\Cant$ is a \emph{countably additive, monotone function} $\mu: \Fam{F} \to [0,1]$, where $\Fam{F} \subseteq \mathcal{P}(\Cant)$ is a $\sigma$-algebra.
+If $\mu$ is normalized, i.e.\ if $\mu(\Cant) = 1$, then $\mu$ is called a \emph{probability measure}.
+A measure $\mu$ is a \emph{Borel measure} if $\Fam{F}$ is the Borel $\sigma$-algebra on $\Cant$.
+It is a basic result of measure theory that a measure with domain $\Fam{F}$ is uniquely determined by the values it takes on an algebra $\Fam{A} \subseteq \Fam{F}$ that generates $\Fam{F}$.
+It is not hard to see that in $\Cant$, the Borel sets are generated by the algebra of \emph{clopen sets}, i.e.\ finite unions of basic open cylinders.
+Normalized, countably additive, monotone set functions on the algebra of clopen sets are induced by any function $\rho: \Str \to [0,1]$ satisfying

 where $\Estr$ denotes the empty string.
-Then $\mu(\Cyl{\sigma}) = \rho(\sigma)$ yields an monotone, additive function on the clopen sets, which in turn uniquely extends to a Borel probability measure on $\Cant$.
-In the following, we will deal exclusively with Borel probability measures, and hence we will identify such measures with the underlying function on cylinders satisfying \eqref{equ-probability measure}, and write, in slight abuse of notation, $\mu(\sigma)$ instead of $\mu(\Cyl{\sigma})$.
-Besides, if in the following we speak of \emph{measures}, we will always mean Borel probability measures.
+If $\rho$ is as in \eqref{equ-probability measure}, then putting $\mu(\Cyl{\sigma}) = \rho(\sigma)$ induces a monotone, additive function on the clopen sets, which in turn uniquely extends to a Borel probability measure on $\Cant$.
+In the following, we will deal exclusively with Borel measures.
+Thus, when we speak of \emph{measures}, we will always mean Borel measures.
+If convenient, we write $\mu A$ for $\mu(A)$ to improve readability.

 The \emph{Lebesgue measure} $\Leb$ on $\Cant$ is obtained by distributing a unit mass uniformly along the paths of $\Cant$, i.e.\ by setting $\Leb(\sigma) = 2^{-|\sigma|}$.
 A \emph{Dirac measure}, on the other hand, is defined by putting a unit mass on a single real, i.e. for $x \in \Cant$, let